Lincolnshire Posy: IV. "The Brisk Young Sailor"

 A simple, short, jaunty tune in the key of B♭ major meant to evoke the image of a strapping young lad striding up the road to meet his sweetheart.
 The movement, also in strophic form, opens with the clarinet section stating the theme.
 The theme is then elaborated upon by the entire ensemble with several variations.

 A notable part of this movement is a baritone horn solo, which is accompanied by the first clarinets, E♭ clarinet, flutes, and piccolo with virtuosic sextuplet patterns and arpeggios.
 This accompaniment is a technical challenge regarded by many as the reason for this movement is among the most difficult of the six movements to perform.

 V. "Lord Melbourne"

 A fierce war song originally entitled "Lord Marlborough," the title refers to John Churchill, 1st Duke of Marlborough.
-It opens in free time, in which the conductor gives gestures for every beat.
-The piece then moves into a trumpet solo followed by a repetition of the opening, also in free time.
+It opens in free time, then moves into a trumpet solo followed by a repetition of the opening, also in free time.
 This movement shifts into different time signatures in short succession, including asymmetrical ones such as 5/8 and 3/8, as well as having more intermittent sections of free time.

 Like the third movement, this movement was omitted at the work’s premiere.